jasonleebrown/UCE_phyluce_pipeline/README.md

 bash muscle_loop.sh
 ```

+JLB 3.2021: IMPORTANT - if you plan to filter the data for completeness or for PIS - use the output from Muscle here as inputs.
+Then you can return to these few scripts to contatenate

 6) Concatenate loci with AMAS.
 To do this, enter the newly created 'muscle' directory and then run this script:

 ```